MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 #### Description

-Raised when a dossier is saved after authoring or editing.
+Raised when a dashboard is saved after authoring or editing.

 #### Content